rodcoelho/EDB/README.md

-# EDB
+#EDB
+Event Driven Backtester

-This EDB, or event-driven backtesting environment, is still a WIP.
+This EDB is still a WIP.

-The intention is to be able to test investment theories on historical AND live data.
+Goal: Test investment theories on historical AND live data.

+Input rules: Files with data should be named like so: `AAPL.csv`, `TSLA.csv`, etc...